fibjs/fib-runner/README.md

 ## Install runnerd as a service

-Using runnerctl, runnerd can be installed as a system service and run automatically at system startup.
+Using `runnerctl`, `runnerd` can be installed as a system service and run automatically at system startup.
 ```sh
 sudo fibjs runnerctl install
 sudo fibjs runnerctl uninstall
 ```
 ## Configuration File

-The configuration file name is `runner.json` and needs to be stored in the current directory of the operating system when running `runnerd`. `runnerd` will automatically load the configuration file and start the specified process according to the configuration file.
+The configuration file name is ``runner.json`` and needs to be stored in the current directory of the operating system when running `runnerd`. `runnerd` will automatically load the configuration file and start the specified process according to the configuration file.

 The configuration file is a json formatted file that must contain an array of fields named `"apps"` that specify the configuration of the process.